Thank You, Jeeves!

-Thank You, Jeeves! is a 1936 comedy film directed by Arthur Greville Collins, written by Stephen Gross and Joseph Hoffman, and starring Arthur Treacher, Virginia Field, David Niven, Lester Matthews, Colin Tapley and John Graham Spacey.
-It was released on October 4, 1936, by 20th Century Fox.
+Thank You, Jeeves! is a 1936 American comedy film directed by Arthur Greville Collins, written by Stephen Gross and Joseph Hoffman, and starring Arthur Treacher, Virginia Field, David Niven, Lester Matthews, Colin Tapley and John Graham Spacey.
+It was released on October 4, 1936, by 20th Century-Fox.

 Plot

 Bertie Wooster is a frivolous fop, whose insistence on planning a holiday in the French seaside resort of Deauville prompts his erudite manservant Jeeves to give his notice, declaring he will leave in the morning as he is tired of extricating Bertie from disastrous holiday romances.
 That night, as heavy rain falls, a mysterious young woman enters Bertie's London flat, carrying half of some secret plans.
 Bertie immediately has amorous intentions, but Jeeves locks him out of the living room, where the woman is resting.
 Bertie discovers the woman has a room booked at a country hotel, Mooring Manor.
 The woman leaves the house under the cover of darkness, to elude two men who are waiting for her outside.
 The following morning, Bertie and Jeeves set out for Mooring Manor, where they must do battle with criminals posing as Scotland Yard detectives.
 On the way to the hotel, they pick up a hitch-hiker, a black saxophonist, who later helps them to foil the crooks.